christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 Performed for every deployment.

 ## Reference(s)
  + Application Security and Development (ASD) Security Technical Implementation Guide (STIG) Version 6, Release 3, 2025/04/02
-    + APSC-DV-003220, The designer must create and update the Design Document for each release of the application.The application design document or configuration guide includes configuration settings, recommendations and best practices that pertain to the secure deployment of the application.
+    + APSC-DV-003220, The designer must create and update the Design Document for each release of the application.
+The application design document or configuration guide includes configuration settings, recommendations and best practices that pertain to the secure deployment of the application.
     + APSC-DV-002930, The ISSO must ensure active vulnerability testing is performed prior to deployment.
     + APSC-DV-003340, At least one application administrator must be registered to receive update notifications, or security alerts, when automated alerts are available.
 ____________________________________________________________________________________________________________________________________